Close

 Research

-My research seeks to understand how infections interact with other health conditions, especially neurological and cardiovascular diseases.
+My research seeks to understand causes of disease in older age with a focus on how infections interact with other health conditions.
 I lead a programme of research funded by a Wellcome Career Development Award which aims to investigate relationships between infections and key components of brain health (mental health, cognitive health and sensorimotor function) in older age.
 This uses large, longitudinal datasets from across populations along with robust causal inference methods.
 Through generating new insights into the infection-brain health relationship across and within different populations, my research aims to inform the design of interventions to improve brain health worldwide.

 I am also leading a large collaborative project funded by Open Philanthropy to enhance the UK Biobank dataset with additional infectious disease data to enable research into infections and non-communicable disease links.